 Any student currently registered at a Texas A&M University System institution or a former student that has graduated from a Texas A&M University System institution is eligible to apply.
 A list of those universities can be found here.
 Students and graduates from all degree and professional programs at these institutions are eligible.

 Entries can be an individual or a team, but all entries must have at least ONE member that meets the current or former student criteria.
 Applications should only be submitted by a qualifying individual who meets the current or former student criteria.
 Additional team members can be specified in the confirmation following selection as a finalist and can be current or former students of a Texas A&M University System institution or individuals that do not have any affiliation with the Texas A&M University System (will be considered “non-participating team members”).
 Only current or former students of a Texas A&M University System institution will be allowed to participate in the pitch competition itself or receive prize money; however, non-participating team members may participate in the Q&A portion of the competition.

 If a team consists of both current and former students, only one application should be submitted.
 To determine whether to apply as a current or former student, identify the Startup Lead and submit based on their status at the time of application.
 The Startup Lead must have a major role in founding/operating the startup and not solely by serving as an advisor, mentor, employee or consultant.

-In addition to the criteria above, former student applicants may only apply with startup ventures that have raised less than $1M in external funding AND generated less than $250,000 in total revenue.
+In addition to the criteria above, applicants may only apply with startup ventures that have not raised more than $1M in external funding OR generated more than $250,000 in total revenue.

 Company formation is not a requirement to apply.
 Startups in the concept phase and from all industries are encouraged to apply.